 The paper explores the interplay between power and status and examines its impact on identities.
 In the endeavour to do so, the optimal distinctiveness theory is used which proposed that too much individuation would be undesirable for individuals.
 The paper intends to challenge this view by creating four categories of social positions based on high and low dimensions of power and status.
 Further, the characteristics of individuals belonging to each of these categories is sketched basis past literature.
-The paper then goes to question if too much individuation would still be undesirable, now that the power and status aspects of these individuals are salient.
+The paper then goes to question if too much individuals are salient.
 Through creation of model based on the concepts of power, status and optimal distinctiveness theory, the paper intends to expand the literature on power, status and identities which would contribute to a better understanding and management of workplaces in general and Indian workplaces in specific.